Woman killed in subway shove at Times Square

 The man believed responsible fled the scene but turned himself in to transit police a short time later, Police Commissioner Keechant Sewell said at a news conference with Mayor Eric Adams at the station.

-The 40-year-old victim, a city resident, was waiting for a southbound R train around 9:40 a.m. when she was apparently shoved, according to police.
+The 40-year-old victim, identified as Michelle Alyssa Go of New York, was waiting for a southbound R train around 9:40 a.m. when she was apparently shoved, according to police.

 “This incident was unprovoked, and the victim does not appear to have had any interaction with the subject,” Sewell said.

-Note: This story was first published on January 15, 2022.
-It was updated on January 19, 2022, to correct that the suspect’s name is Martial Simon, not Simon Martial.